divyanshgawri/Analytics/README.md

 - **No derivative works** — the multi-agent pipeline and DAG architecture may not be reproduced or modified
 - **No benchmarking** — comparative testing requires express written consent

-For collaboration or access inquiries → **2023010030913@gndu.ac.in**
+For collaboration or access inquiries → **dishugawri@gmail.com**

 ---

 ## Acknowledgements

-Developed under the guidance of **Prof. Harkiran Kaur**, Guru Nanak Dev University, whose expertise and feedback were invaluable throughout this research.
+Developed with the guidance of **Ms. Harkiran Kaur**, Guru Nanak Dev University, whose expertise and feedback were invaluable throughout this research.

 ---